-In the W.I.T.C.H. episode "A Service To The Community" the girls take a battered Mr. Collins that they beat up (long story) and try to think up a cover story to explain their teacher's Clothing Damage.
+In "A Service To The Community" the girls take a battered Mr. Collins that they beat up (long story) and try to think up a cover story to explain their teacher's Clothing Damage.
 Cornelia has a plan that involves Collins' lizard and its lunch.

 Back when legalized racism was rampant in the USA, no shortage of people were trying to find ways of eradicating it.
 You wouldn't have thought that simply not taking the bus would make a difference.
 Martin Luther King and those who worked with him proved otherwise.

 When they released the Citroen 2CV in Africa, they included a manual for alternative solutions when parts weren't available, which included things like shoe-laces (because Africa is mostly wilderness, having to resort to a bush repair is a very real possibility).